Helping you free your child of an eating disorder

 “I realized that in energy balance, I was freer to think about much more meaningful and interesting things in life than food, weight, and exercise”

 As always, weight restoration is necessary but not sufficient.
-Behaviours need to be normalised too (Chapter 9).
-Often, though, this alone doesn’t fix body image.
-It’s a credit to our teens that they can eat independently and wisely even while they continue to see themselves as fat (or not muscular enough).
+And while work on exposure and independence tends to improve body image, it rarely provides a complete fix.
+In a world steeped in fat-shaming pressures, the task is considerable!
+It’s a credit to our teens that they can eat independently and wisely, even while continuing to see themselves as fat (or not muscular enough).

 Body image transformation needs time.
 Perhaps that’s because time creates opportunities for a rich, interesting life.
-Also, over time, we parents can model a positive attitude, and have conversations that encourage reflection and self-kindness.
+It also gives us, as parents, the chance to model a positive attitude and to have conversations that nurture reflection and self-kindness.
 See my suggestions in Chapter 14 in the ‘Am I fat?’ section.

 [Jumping to another section of the chapter…]